Yitzack/MS-Reseach-Project/Abandoned Code/README.md

 ## Dispersion.cpp

 Calculates the real contributions by dispersion relation.
-There should be a bicubic and bilinear interpolation give f, df/dx, df/dy, and d^2f/dxdy in here.
+There should be a bicubic and bilinear interpolation given f, df/dx, df/dy, and d^2f/dxdy in here.

 ## Fourier.cpp

 Calculates the spatial correlation function.
-There should be a bicubic and bilinear interpolation give f, df/dx, df/dy, and d^2f/dxdy in here too.
+There should be a bicubic and bilinear interpolation given f, df/dx, df/dy, and d^2f/dxdy in here too.
 It problably uses my oldest technique for calculating the spatial correlation, keep going until it completes at something like 2001*pi/z and recycle the last wavelength of the spectral function.

 ## Epsilon.m